keilWolf/OpenClimbingDB/README.md

 # OpenClimbingDB

-OpenClimbingDB is a hobby project for exposing an open database, so it can log my routes i climbed.
+OpenClimbingDB is a hobby project for exposing an open database, so i can log my climbing routes.

 The software is written in python with the power of django, to learn about that.
 Never used it before.